nrfconnect/sdk-nrf/samples/bluetooth/hci_lpuart/README.rst

 Overview
 ********

-The sample implements the Bluetooth HCI controller using the :ref:`uart_nrf_sw_lpuart` for UART communication.
+The sample implements the Bluetooth® HCI controller using the :ref:`uart_nrf_sw_lpuart` for UART communication.

 Building and running
 ********************